 The midwinter feast Thorrablot in Iceland is held at any time during the month of Þorri, which begins on the first Friday after January 19th (the 13th week or 4th month of winter on the old Scandinavian calendar).
-Thorrablot is only celebrated in Iceland in its current form.
-It is assumed that Thorri was a winter spirit or weather spirit named Thorri, and takes place only in Iceland.
+Thorrablot is a north Germanic sacrificial celebration of a winter or weather spirit named Thorri, and takes place only in Iceland.
 The celebration has its roots in culture and rituals of the Viking Age and was revived as recently as the 19th century.

 Thorrablot (in Icelandic: Þorrablót) takes place in the coldest dark days of the year, and it's interesting to keep in mind that many of the foods served are actually the smoked/pickled produce of the previous year.
 It is a Scandinavian tradition with lots of viking history.

-After the Thorrablot dinner, don't be surprised at people's bad breath (blame the menu)!
-Get ready for group games and old songs and stories, accompanied by Brennivin (Iceland's strong schnapps).
+After the Thorrablot dinner, get ready for group games and old songs and stories, accompanied by Brennivin (Iceland's strong schnapps).
 It'll definitely get that rotten meat taste out of your mouth.

 Later in the evening, dances start and often continue until the early morning when Thorrablot celebrations draw to an end.

 If you want to find out more about Thorrablot dinners and special events during your stay in Iceland, your best way to find out is to ask the reception desk at your hotel or to visit the local tourist office in Reykjavik to obtain event calendars and tickets (if ticketed event).

 To learn more about many other traditions and customs, go to Annual Events & Traditions in Scandinavia.